RaniJames17/Portfolio/README.md

 ## Deployment

-This project is deployed on [Vercel](https://vercel.com/):
+This project is deployed on [rani-james.vercel.app](https://rani-james.vercel.app)

-To deploy your own:
-1. Push your code to GitHub.# Remove node_modules and .cache from git tracking git rm -r --cached node_modules git rm -r --cached react-resume/node_modules git rm -r --cached react-resume/.cache
-2. Go to [vercel.com](https://vercel.com/), import your repo, and deploy.

 ## Project Structure